KaizeNodeLabs/stark-cairo-nodes/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 List the specific changes made in this PR.
 Use bullet points for clarity:
 -
 -

 -

-## 🔗 Related Issues
-Link any related issues or tickets this PR addresses:
-- Closes #ISSUE_NUMBER
-- Related to #ISSUE_NUMBER

 ## 🖼️ Screenshots (if applicable)
 - Include any relevant screenshots or examples of the changes made.
 This helps reviewers visualize the updates: